wp-plugins/participants-database/readme.txt

 No, only image files are supported for now, primarily for security reasons.

+= I'm seeing strange characters in my CSV export.
+What's going on? =

+The plugin exports it's CSV files in "UTF-8" format.
+Make sure the program you're using to read the file knows this...it should detect it automatically, but can fail under some circumstances.
+Often this can be set on the import screen of the spreadsheet program when you open the CSV.

 == Screenshots ==

 1. Managing Database fields: this is where you set up your database fields and all attributes for each field